bft-smart/library/README.md

 **Important tip #5:** Never forget to delete the 'config/currentView' file after you modify 'config/hosts.config' or 'config/system.config'.
 If 'config/currentView' exists, BFT-SMaRt always fetches the group configuration from this file first.
 Otherwise, BFT-SMaRt fetches information from the other files and creates 'config/currentView' from scratch.
 Note that 'config/currentView' only stores information related to the group of replicas.
 You do not need to delete this file if, for instance, you want to enable the debugger or change the value of the request timeout.

-## Start a client

-The client can be launched a follows:
+Once all replicas are ready, the client can be launched a follows:

 ```
 ./runscripts/smartrun.sh bftsmart.demo.counter.CounterClient 1001 <increment> [<number of operations>]